vbudilov/serverless-email-for-single-page-sites/README.md

-# Sample Lambda Function
+# Sample Lambda Function with SES integration

 ## Introduction
-This simple code snippet is a deployable example of a lambda/ses integration.
+This simple code is a deployable example of a lambda/ses integration.
+Although it can run in produciton without a hitch, I'd still create unit tests if I were you.

+##Who would want to use this?
+If you decided to host a static website on S3 but still want people to send you emails through your contact page, this might be a really nice solution for you.
+The combination of S3, Lambda, & SES covers the basis for a lot of website owners.

 ## Setup
 You'll need to setup an api gateway, lambda security role, lambda function, and ses

 ###Get this repo and build it with maven
 ```
-mvn clean install package
+mvn package
 ```
 Use the packaged jar file in the 'create a lambda function' step